DevMountain/GitHub-Standard/README.md

 <br />

 This is where the detailed instructions will go.
-Break down the bullet list one by one and go into detail and how to complete the item.
+Break down the bullet list one by one and go into detail on how to complete the item.
 Use a combination of code snippets/pictures if you feel it will help explain the item.
 Also include why the student is doing the item or how it modifies the project.
 The more detail the better.
+Since the Detailed Instructions is hidden by default don't worry about how long this section is.

 </details>